 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - NA17-A antigen

 A specific melanoma antigen protein derived from a patient (NA17) with cutaneous melanoma metastases.
 When administered in a vaccine formulation, NA17-A antigen may stimulate a cytotoxic T lymphocyte (CTL) response against tumors that express this antigen, which may result in a reduction in tumor size.
 The NA17-A antigen is part of the enzyme N-acetyl glucosaminyl-transferase V (GnT-V).
 Approximately half of melanomas have been found to express significant levels of this atypical protein, which is not expressed by normal tissues.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)